My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 Unitarian Universalism has always taught that deeds matter more than creeds, and that the quality of our lives counts for more than the correctness of our beliefs.

-Our Bond of Union, Mission Statement, and the Principles and Sources of our National Association guide us in spiritual exploration that we trust will lead to greater insight and to informed ethical action.
+Our Bond of Union, Mission Statement, the Purposes and Covenant of our National Association, and our shared values as Unitarian Universalists guide us in spiritual exploration that we trust will lead to greater insight and to informed ethical action.

 our continuing bond of union